wai-blue/adios/README.md

 Easy to use and completely free.

+ADIOS is used in Hubleto opensource CRM/ERP (https://github.com/wai-blue/hubleto).

 ## Why ADIOS?

 ADIOS is a framework with a **small footprint**.
 With only a little coding, you can create application with complete CRUD functionality, containing complex inputs (like dates, WYSIWYG editors or autocomplete) and able to manage complex data structures.